 I study ecology and biogeochemistry in polar environments.
-I work to understand how climate warming and its associated effects on the cryosphere affect carbon cycling and ecological dynamics in aquatic and marine environments.
+Broadly, I work to understand how climate warming and its associated effects on the cryosphere affect carbon cycling and ecological dynamics in aquatic and marine environments.
 I use biogeochemical tools, such as stable isotope analysis, to answer ecological questions and better understand past and present environments.

 Organic Carbon Cycling in Antarctic Lakes

 Lakes in the McMurdo Dry Valley of Antarctica are permanently covered by 3-6m of ice that overlies 20-85 m water columns.
 These closed-basin lakes have strong, permanent chemoclines and receive <5% of ambient light in summer (no light in the polar winter).
 Phytoplankton photosynthesis produces 2000-10,000 kg C yr-1.
 Streams deliver allocthonous organic matter (OM) when cyanobacterial mats that grow on steam margins are flushed into the lakes during high flows.
 OM loss rates from sinking and grazing are presumed to be low.
 Decomposition rates are not well constrained but are also likely low (<0.1% per day) due to low temperatures (~-5°C).
 To determine if decomposition is a significant OM sink, I will assess microbial mineralization rates at several depths in Lakes Fryxell and Bonney by measuring the rate of 14C-CO2 released from 14C-labeled autochthonous and allocthonous OM sources.